Woori Financial Group

 Woori Financial Group is a Seoul-based banking and financial services holdings company and is the largest bank in South Korea.

+As of May 2026, Woori Financial Group was South Korea’s fourth-largest financial services provider.

+History

-Woori has had a short history as a financial institution.
-It was formed in 2001 from the forced merger of 4 predecessor commercial banks and an investment bank (Hanvit, Peace, Kwangju and Kyongnam Banks and Hanaro Investment Banking and their subsidiaries).
-The banks were taken over and recapitalised by the government because they had fallen below the Basel I Accord mandated eight percent capital adequacy ratio.
+Woori has had a relatively short history as a financial institution.
+It was formed in 2001 from the forced merger of four predecessor commercial banks and an investment bank: Hanvit, Peace, Kwangju and Kyongnam Banks and Hanaro Investment Banking and their subsidiaries.
+The banks were taken over and recapitalised by the government because they had fallen below the Basel I Accord-mandated eight percent capital adequacy ratio.
 The South Korean Government, through the Korean Deposit Insurance Corporation, remains the primary investor as a result.

 This came about as a part of the 1997 Asian financial crisis, which affected the operations of virtually all banks and financial firms in South Korea.